nrfconnect/sdk-nrf/samples/bluetooth/peripheral_lbs/README.rst

 You can build the sample with a minimum configuration as a demonstration of how to reduce code size and RAM usage, using the ``-DCONF_FILE='prj_minimal.conf'`` flag in your build.

 See :ref:`cmake_options` for instructions on how to add this option to your build.
-For example, when building on the command line, you can do so as follows:
+For example, when building on the command line, you can add the option as follows:

 .. code-block:: console